Shashank519915/Thinkly/README.md

 ---

-## Phase 3: Engineering Depth & AI Hardening
+## Phase 3: Engineering Depth & Industrial Hardening

 ### 1. The "Chatbot" Requirement: Meet the Refinement Agent
 While Thinkly generates full workflows, the **Chat Interface** remains a core pillar of the experience—fulfilling the original assignment's chatbot requirement in a highly specialized way.